GuilhermeLossio/Tech-Challange-FIAP-4/ARCHITECTURE.md

 - keep real hardware execution offline and materialized before API serving
 - require `--confirm-ibm-runtime-cost` before any cloud run that submits jobs

+The comparison script now performs a preflight guard before heavy dependency imports.
+Any job-submitting cloud command must include the explicit confirmation flag, while backend listing remains allowed without it.

+The generated markdown report is also part of the benchmark architecture.
+It records the runtime context that matters for scientific comparison: execution mode, backend, shots, optimizer budget, function evaluations when available, sampled split sizes, elapsed wall-clock time, and whether IBM Quantum runtime minutes were consumed.
+For publication-grade IBM hardware runs, the report includes a checklist for future capture of `job.metrics()`, `job.result().metadata`, QPU seconds, queue time, transpiled circuit depth, bitstring histograms, mitigation mode, and repeated-run variance.

 The API should continue to report `online_quantum_inference_enabled=False`.
 Quantum outputs served by the API must come from materialized forecast datasets, avoiding accidental IBM Quantum usage during user requests.

 ### 4. API Layer